What School Counselors Do

 Compared to other counselors, school counselors make a good living.
 But salaries do vary a lot based on location, years of experience and a variety of other factors.
 The median salary for School and Career Counselors is $54,560, according to the U.S. Bureau of Labor Statistics.

-Employment of school counselors is expected to grow 8 percent between 2014 and 2024.
+Employment of school counselors is expected to grow 11 percent through 2026.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.